ericgfx/100-days-of-code/log.md

 **Today's Progress:** Okay so just jumping in based on my mockup.
 Started with a basic html outline with a linked css.
 Total basics.
 Grabbed a bunch from w3Schools for that header part.

 **Thoughts:** Started by looking at the code from a codecademy file, but realize my version of it atleast, had used bootstrap.
 And just looking at that got me wanting to learn flexbox.
 None of this xs-col-11 thankyou very much.
 But then I wonder okay how will flexbox deal with background imagery?
 Something to look at tomorrow perhaps.

+### Day 2: July 4
+##### Took a day away for Charlie to experience biolumenscence at Tomales Bay.
+Silly sit on top kayak with holes in it?
+Water was cold, and 2ft breaking waves!

+**Today's Progress:** Why not try to learn a bit of flexbox?
+I was having some issues with the heights not being as tall as my avatar.

+**Thoughts:** Seems like everything has its own unique way of failing.
+Just building a clever nav bar seems difficult.
+Taking a nap before my head sounds like these fireworks.